Mail Facebook Instagram LinkedIn Twitter RSS Previous Next Home Search Cross PDF Website

 A Detailed list is available on the website for EPRA-Québec.

-• Electrical equipment and appliances: All products weighing less than 100 lb/50 kg (e.g. dishwasher, microwave oven, compact freezer and refrigerator less than 3 cu. ft. (empty), air conditioner, dehumidifier, water cooler)
+• Electrical equipment and appliances: All appliances and refrigerants (e.g. dishwasher, microwave oven, freezer and refrigerator (empty), air conditioner, dehumidifier, wine cellar or cooler, water cooler or dispenser)

 • Other electrical or battery-powered equipment and appliances are also accepted (e.g. coffee maker, sweepers, hair dryer, drill).

-While not considered dangerous products, you may also bring metal objects (100 lb/50 kg and less) to the collection.
+While not considered dangerous products, you may also bring metal objects to the collection.

 Mobile Collections Instructions and Guidelines